SocGen, China Development Bank to team up in Africa

 Its strategy includes helping Chinese companies to invest in Africa, a supplier of oil and raw materials like copper and uranium to China, the world’s second-largest economy.

-In 2011 CDB also signed strategic agreements with global private equity funds KKR (KKR.N), Permira and TPG Capital
+In 2011 CDB also signed strategic agreements with global private equity funds KKR, Permira and TPG Capital .
+(Reporting by Lionel Laurent; Editing by Greg Mahlich)